roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

                 nvidia.com/gpu: 1
     ```

-    After the application is deployed, run the following command to check the application status.
+    After the application is deployed, run the following command to query the state of the application.
 The output indicates that the application name is app-3g-v1-0.

     ```
     kubectl get po